4.2 Due Process, Ethics, and Professional Judgment

 When teacher judgment conflicts with a team decision

 Teachers sometimes disagree with a plan.
-The professional answer is not to refuse implementation or vent publicly.
-Continue providing required services, collect relevant data, raise concerns through the correct channel, and ask for a team review when evidence supports it.
-This matters especially for individualized education program accommodations, Section 504 plans, behavior plans, and safety supports.
+The professional answer is never to refuse implementation or complain publicly.
+Continue providing required services, collect relevant data, raise concerns through the correct channel, and request a team review when evidence supports it.
+This is especially true for IEP accommodations, Section 504 plans, behavior intervention plans, and safety supports.

-For EAS selected-response items, watch for answer choices that sound like advocacy but are actually unilateral action.
-'Change the IEP yourself,' 'tell the parent the school will definitely approve the request,' and 'ignore the plan until the team agrees' are not defensible.
+Watch for choices that sound like advocacy but are actually unilateral action.
+"Change the IEP yourself," "tell the parent the school will definitely approve it," and "ignore the plan until the team agrees" are all indefensible.
 Advocacy uses procedure.

 Practical rule for the exam